Relintai/pandemonium_engine_docs/usage/ui/gui_skinning.md

 Customizing a project
 ---------------------

-Out of the box each project adopts the default project theme provided by Godot.
+Out of the box each project adopts the default project theme provided by Pandemonium.
 The default theme itself is constant and cannot be changed, but its items can be overridden with a custom theme.
 Custom themes can be applied in two ways: as a project setting, and as a node property throughout the tree of control nodes.